cisco/libacvp/README.md

 testSession_(ID number).json.
 The path and prefix can be controlled using ACV_SESSION_SAVE_PATH and ACV_SESSION_SAVE_PREFIX in your environment, respectively.

+## FIPS and OpenSSL 3.X
+For OpenSSL 3.X, FIPS mode is determined by the acvp_app at runtime instead of build time.
+Acvp_app will attempt to utilize the OpenSSL FIPS provider by default; a runtime argument can be provided to not fetch FIPS crypto (CERTIFICATIONS MUST NOT BE PERFORMED THIS WAY).

+We cannot advise specifically how to configure OpenSSL 3.X as that will vary on a platform-specific basis.
+Generally, the OpenSSL config file must include the fipsmodule.cnf file, must explicitly include the fips section, and must explicitly activate the FIPS provider.
+When the FIPS provider is explicitly activated, the default provider is no longer implicitly activated and must also be explicitly activated in some cases.
+In our testing, offline sessions can be run without explicitly activating the default provider (since all the crypto tests seek the FIPS provider), but Curl (and thus any online sessions or requests) requires the default provider to be activated to function properly.

+acvp_app will perform a quick operation at startup using the FIPS provider to determine if FIPS crypto is working properly.
+If it fails, it will return an error; in this case please review your OpenSSL install, libacvp build steps, and especially your OpenSSL configuration before contacting the libacvp team.

 ### How to test offline
 1. Download vectors on network accessible device:
 `./app/acvp_app --<algs of choice or all_algs> --vector_req <filename1>`